VEGA Technical Reference

 COLOR_EXPAND_MEM |

-As above, but the monochrome source is read from the frame store at SRC_BASE / SRC_XY with SRC_PITCH, 1 bit per pixel, most significant bit first. |
+The same operation, but the engine reads the monochrome source from the frame store at SRC_BASE and SRC_XY, with SRC_PITCH, at 1 bit for each pixel, most significant bit first. |

 0x05 |